GanGroup/Gan/kai/presentation/script.md

 D(x) is a function of p_data (x) and p_g (x).

+p_data(x) is real data distribution and p_g(x) is fake data distribution.

-when p_data(x) = p_g(x), the output of the discriminator is 50%,  this can support the phenomenon of gradually blue moving to the Middle and getting stable.
+when p_data(x) = p_g(x), the output of the discriminator is 50%.
+This is why when the green line stacks on the black line, the blue moves to the middle.

 ### Evaluating GAN Performance